UESTC-nnLab/MICPL/README.md

-# MICML: Motion-Inspired Cross-Modal Learning for Small Object Detection in Satellite Videos
+# MICPL: Motion-Inspired Cross-Pattern Learning for Small Object Detection in Satellite Videos

 ![outline](./method.jpg)

 ## Introduction
-In small object detection, single modality can only provide a limited support to features learning.
-Most of prior methods mainly depend on a single vision modality to learn object features, seldom considering latent motion modality.
-However in real world, humans often efficiently perceive objects by multi-modal signals.
-Inspired by this observation, this paper attempts to tackle small object detection from a new prospective of latent modality learning.
-To fulfil this purpose, it regards a real-world moving object as the spatio-temporal sequences of a static object to capture latent motion modality.
-In view of this, we propose the motion-inspired cross-modal learning (MICML) scheme to capture motion modality, so as to adapt to moving small object scenarios.
-This scheme mainly consists of two crucial parts: motion pattern mining and motion-vision adapter.
-The former is designed to mine the motion pattern from time-dependent representation space.
-While the latter is devised to correlate between motion patterns and vision semantics.
-And then, we explore their cross-modal interactions to guide MICML to effectively capture motion modality.
+For small object detection, vision pattern can only provide a limited support to feature learning.
+Most prior schemes mainly depend on a single vision pattern to learn object features, seldom considering more latent motion patterns.
+In real world, humans often efficiently perceive small objects through multi-pattern signals.
+Inspired by this observation, this paper attempts to address small object detection from a new prospective of latent pattern learning.
+To fulfill this purpose, it regards a real-world moving object as the spatio-temporal sequences of a static object to capture latent motion patterns.
+In view of this, we propose a Motion-Inspired Cross-Pattern Learning (MICPL) scheme to capture the motion patterns for moving small object scenarios.

 ## Datasets

-- Satellite videos are available at [DSFNet](https://github.com/ChaoXiao12/Moving-object-detection-DSFNet) and [VISO](https://github.com/qingyonghu/viso).
+- Satellite videos are available at [DSFNet](https://github.com/ChaoXiao12/Moving-object-detection-DSFNet) or [VISO](https://github.com/qingyonghu/viso).
 - DroneCrowd dataset and baseline model: download from [DroneCrowd](https://github.com/VisDrone/DroneCrowd).